baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Introduction

 \section{Introduction}

-Researchers generally agree that the clinical trial is the best method to compare the effects of medications and treatments \citep[e.g.,][]{Christensen2007, FriedmanFurbergDeMets_2010}.
-Although clinical trials are similar in design, different statistical procedures need to be employed depending on the nature of the research question.
-Commonly, clinical trials seek to determine the superiority, equivalence, or non-inferiority of an experimental condition (e.g., a new medication) compared to a control condition \citep[e.g., a placebo or an already existing medication;][]{Lesaffre2008, PiaggioElbournePocock_2006}.
-For these kinds of goals, statistical inference is often conducted in the form of testing.
+Researchers generally agree that the clinical trial is the best method to determine and compare the effects of medications and treatments \parencite{Christensen2007, FriedmanFurbergDemets_2010}.
+Although clinical trials are often similar in design, different statistical procedures need to be employed depending on the nature of the research question.
+Commonly, clinical trials seek to determine the superiority, equivalence, or non-inferiority of an experimental condition (e.g., subjects receiving a new medication) compared to a control condition \parencite[e.g., subjects receiving a placebo or an already existing medication;][]{Lesaffre2008, PiaggioElbournePocock_2006}.
+For these goals, statistical inference is often conducted in the form of testing.

-Usually, the frequentist approach to statistical testing forms the framework in which data for these research designs are analyzed \citep{ChavalariasWallachLi2016}.
-In particular, a null hypothesis significance test (NHST) is conducted and evidence is quantified by a $p$-value.
-The resulting $p$-value represents the probability of obtaining a test statistic at least as extreme as the one observed, assuming that the null hypothesis is true.
-In other words, the $p$-value is an indicator of the unusualness of the obtained test statistic under the null hypothesis, forming a `proof by contradiction' \citep{Christensen2005}.
-If the $p$-value is smaller than a predefined Type \RomanNumeralCaps 1 error rate ($\alpha$), typically set to $\alpha =0.05$ \citep[but see, e.g.,][]{BenjaminBergerJohannesson_2018}, we reject the null hypothesis; otherwise we fail to reject the null hypothesis.
+Usually, the frequentist approach to statistical testing forms the framework in which data for these research designs are analyzed \parencite{ChavalariasWallachLi2016}.
+In particular, researchers often rely on null hypothesis significance testing (NHST), which quantifies evidence through a $p$-value.
+This $p$-value represents the probability of obtaining a test statistic (e.g., a $t$-value) at least as extreme as the one observed, assuming that the null hypothesis is true.
+In other words, the $p$-value is an indicator of the unusualness of the obtained test statistic under the null hypothesis, forming a ``proof by contradiction'' \parencite[][p.~123]{Christensen2005}.
+If the $p$-value is smaller than a predefined Type \RomanNumeralCaps 1 error rate ($\alpha$), typically set to $\alpha =.05$ \parencite[but see, e.g.,][]{BenjaminBergerJohannesson_2018, LakensAdolfiAlbers_2018}, rejection of the null hypothesis is warranted; otherwise the obtained data do not justify rejection of the null hypothesis.